k-bx/github-agent/installers/npm/PUBLISHING.md

 ## 1. GitHub Release

-Create a [GitHub Release](https://github.com/elm/compiler/releases) with the following files:
+Create a [GitHub Release](https://github.com/k-bx/github-agent/releases) with the following files:

 1. `binary-for-mac-64-bit.gz`
 2. `binary-for-windows-64-bit.gz`
 3. `binary-for-linux-64-bit.gz`

-Create each of these by running the `elm` executable for each platform through `gzip elm`.
+Create each of these by running the `github-agent` executable for each platform through `gzip github-agent`.

 ## 2. Try a beta release